Blog

 Does My Caravan Need Insurance?

 When it comes to car insurance, that is a requirement by law.
 But what if you’re towing a caravan, or have one in a fixed location?
-It can be difficult to know whether or not a caravan needs to be insured, especially if you’re new to the caravanning game.
+It can be difficult to know whether or not a caravan needs to be insured.
+This is especially the case if you’re new to the caravanning game.
 We’ll be answering all of your caravan insurance questions in this article; here’s everything you need to know:

 5 Perks of Caravanning at Christmas

+According to the CoOp, a third of Brits go away at Christmas.
 The Christmas season is often considered one of the most stressful, busiest times of year.
-Not only is the day itself hectic, but the run up to it is even more chaotic, especially with all the preparation and Christmas shopping we have to do.
+Not only is the day itself hectic, but the run-up to it is even more chaotic, especially with all the preparation and Christmas shopping we have to do.
 So what better time of year to go for a festive break away in a caravan?
 Here are 5 benefits of going caravanning during Christmas time.

 A Guide to Towing Caravans